kon6443/aws/README.md

 This implies that making more clean code and separating exact purpose of their code.

 I have made each of router files based on categories in `routes` directory.

+## Aug 15, 2022.
+• Applied router to 2048 game.
+• Applying router to login.